Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 The Windows Firewall configuration profile was then assigned to GRP-Intune-Test-Devices.
 Intune reported successful deployment for both devices.
 <img width="1052" height="427" alt="Windows Firewall settings lab 3 settings" src="https://github.com/user-attachments/assets/fddb3067-f433-46e0-afac-ccffc99fc3c6" />

-For this test a change in the settings for the public network firewall is desirable to enforce on managed devices.
 Baseline configuration: The Windows Defender Firewall was enabled for all network profiles, while the default inbound and outbound actions were not explicitly configured.

 ```powershell